- How to Make Your Resume Look Professional

 Have a brief skills section

-Most often your employer will be able to know what skills you are good in by going through your experience section.
+Most often your employer will be able to know what skills you are good at by going through your experience section.
 Do not waste much time writing so much on the skills section because less attention will be put on this section.

 Did you know that having that objective section or summary section does not make your CV to be more professional?
 The objective section clarifies that you are searching for a specific job position.
-Sometime this section seems to be repetitive because it is too obvious that you are looking for a job if you have send a CV to the company having the job vacancy.
+Sometimes this section seems to be repetitive because it is too obvious that you are looking for a job if you have sent a CV to the company having the job vacancy.
 It is also pointless to add this section especially where you have a cover letter accompanying the resume.

-Write your own resume
+Write your resume

-Eliminate old experience
+Eliminate outdated experience

 Use accomplishments as a substitute for responsibilities:

 Your CV will turn out to be less captivating if you keep listing your responsibilities.
 Sometimes use your achievements to illustrate how best you were able to use your skills well.
 This is because at times employers know the scope of obligation that a job position can have, so what they want to see is what you can do.

 Example of a professional Resume